 Because of babies' decreased ability to metabolize salt and to chew tough meats, fibrous fruits and veggies and other foods, Phase 5 meals can consist of many of the ingredients of your family meals, but may not look identical.
 For example, baby's taco dinner might include seasoned but unsalted ground meat, shredded cheese and very small cubes of avocado and tomato.
 This omits the added salt and the too tough hard or soft tortilla.

-Move to Phase 6 when your baby has reached 15 months of age and is showing efficient chewing of larger, more firm soft solids.
+Some signs of readiness for Phase 6 are when your baby has reached 15 months of age and is showing efficient chewing of larger, more firm soft solids.

 Phase 6: Family table foods

 Now that your baby is getting older and is a more experienced eater, she can eat *most* all table foods that your family does.